 1893 Oscar Wilde gets his second Broadway production in a year with the U.S. premiere of his play A Woman of No Importance at Miner's Fifth Avenue Theatre.

 1911 The solemnly titled Through Death Valley; Or, the Mormon Peril opens at the Shakespeare theatre in London's Clapham district.
-Jack Fortescue stars in this Joseph Le Brandt drama.
+Jack Fortescue stars in the Joseph Le Brandt drama.

 1943 The New York City Center of Music and Drama opens with a concert by the New York Philharmonic.